Crude Oil Benchmarks

 Interpreting the data

 The chart above plots market price of each benchmark against the varying emissions intensities of the main oil sources of each benchmark.
-Given the wide range of production climate intensities, it is clear that oil and gas industry climate damages are not factored into market prices.
-This tool allows users to compare emissions on various dimensions for some of the world's key crude oil benchmarks.
+Given the wide range of production inefficiencies and leakage, it is evident that energy waste is not factored into crude oil market prices.
+This tool allows users to compare CO2 and methane emissions intensities on different dimensions for the world's main crude oil benchmarks.

 Data Model